-Counseling Center treats a wide range of eating and body image issues.
+The Counseling Center treats a wide range of eating and body image issues.
 Some of the most common concerns are:

 - Dieting, fasting, and restricting food

 - Overeating and binge eating

 - Purging through use of self-induced vomiting or laxatives

 - Compensatory behaviors, including over-exercising

 - Dissatisfaction with one's appearance, shape, or weight

 - Obsessive thoughts about food or one's body

 - Anxiety about eating in front of others

-to the outpatient setting of the Counseling Center, we are only able to treat students with mild to moderate symptoms.
+Due to the outpatient setting of the Counseling Center, we are only able to treat students with mild to moderate symptoms.
 Each case will be assessed on an individual basis in order to make recommendations that best fit each student's needs.